Hamiltonian Quantum Generative Adversarial Networks: Quantum Optimal Control

 \section{Quantum Optimal Control}

 The goal of quantum optimal control (QOC) is to find control parameters, or control pulses $\{ \epsilon_i(t) \}$, that achieve a predefined task, for example generating a desired (known) quantum state, using a given Hamiltonian such as where $H_0$ is the drift Hamiltonian and $\{ H_i \}$ is the set of control Hamiltonians.
 A standard approach in QOC is to optimize an objective functional that depends on the control fields $J[\{\epsilon_i(t)\}]$, subject to the Schr\"{o}dinger equation of the time-dependent Hamiltonian.
 A common choice for the main functional is the infidelity between fully time-evolved quantum states and a known target state, e.g. where $U(T) = \mathcal{T}\exp(-i\int_{0}^T H(t) dt)$ is the total evolution propagator of $H(t)$ from $t \in [0,T]$ and $\ket{\psi_0}$ is an initial state.
-Additional penalty terms can be added to the cost function to achieve specific tasks such as realizing smooth, low-bandwidth controls by suppressing rapid variations of the control fields \cite{penalty_grape_1}, which we will discuss in more detail in Section \ref{ovp_and_bandwidth}.
+Additional penalty terms can be added to the cost function to achieve specific tasks such as realizing smooth, low-bandwidth controls by suppressing rapid variations of the control fields \cite{penalty_grape_1}, which we will discuss in more detail in Section \ref{ovp_and_bandwidth}. {It is worth noting that quantum optimal control, similar to a gate-based model, is subject to a phenomenon known as barren plateaus in the control landscape associated with variational optimizations \cite{bp1, qoc_bp}.
+This refers to a situation where the gradient of the objective functional $J[{\epsilon_i(t)}]$ (such as Eq.\eqref{infidelity}) vanishes exponentially in terms of the size of the quantum system.
+To address the issue at hand, which is particularly relevant when learning certain structured quantum states such as GHZ states, it could be beneficial to consider alternative cost functions such as the quantum $W_1$ distance \cite{wdistance1, emdistance}.
+Currently, it is an open problem to determine the extent to which the quantum $W_1$ distance can improve the landscape of cost functions in quantum optimal control.}